Implant Supported Dentures Chalfont, PA

 Q. Does this procedure hurt?

-A. No, when you visit our office, we will provide you with any necessary sedation.
+A. No, when you visit our office, we will provide you with any necessary anesthesia.
 At Chalfont Dental Care, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.

 Q. What are mini-implants?